Benwick: History

 In 1864 the village lock-up was demolished and sold.

 From 1898 to 1966 Benwick was the terminus of the Benwick goods railway which ran from Three Horseshoes junction at Turves, on the Ely to Peterborough line.
 The station was on the road to Whittlesey.
 There was never a passenger service on the line, except a special enthusiasts train on 9 September 1956.

 Benwick Bygones, a book on the History of Benwick was published in 2008 by Adam Keppel-Garner and Janet Fountain.

 Listed buildings in Benwick

+1989 A-10 Thunderbolt crash

+On 17 April 1989, one mile south of the village, towards Ramsey Forty Foot, returning from RAF Donna Nook to RAF Bentwaters, an Fairchild Republic A-10 Thunderbolt II of the 510th Tactical Fighter Squadron crashed.

+29 year old Captain Donald Roberts was killed; he was married with two children.

 Governance

-Benwick Parish Council consists of seven members; elections are held every four years, the last were in 2015.
-Benwick is represented on Fenland District Council.
+There are three tiers of local government covering Benwick, at parish, district and county level: Benwick Parish Council, Fenland District Council and Cambridgeshire County Council.
+The parish council meets at the village hall on High Street.

 Benwick is part of the parliamentary constituency of North East Cambridgeshire; the current Member of Parliament is Steve Barclay.

 Religion

 Records exist of an early chapel to St James, where an indulgence for repairs was granted in 1518, whilst the earliest recorded church was built around 1637 but unconsecrated.

 The Parish Church of St Mary's was started in 1850 and opened in 1854.
 Designed by Samuel Sanders Teulon, it was built on the site of the earlier unconsecrated church.
 St Mary's was built of Norfolk carr stone with Caen stone facings, costing £2,500 to build.
 The tower contained two bells and a clock was added in 1871.
 In 1966 the tower was removed and the clock loaned to March Museum.
 Over time the church moved more and was condemned.
 The last service was held in 1980 and in 1985 the church was demolished.
 The font and doorway from the parish church are now at St Jude's, Westwood, Peterborough.

 A Wesleyan Methodist Chapel was built in 1833; a plain square building to seat 150.
 An organ was installed in 1923.
 The chapel fell into disuse in 2006 and was subsequently sold and demolished.

 A Baptist chapel was first built in 1818 on land endowed from Gideon Gascoigne; at first just a preaching place as the church was not formed until 1858.
 The chapel was whitewashed and thatched but in 1873 was recorded as being in a dilapidated state.
 A new chapel opened in 1874.
 The chapel was demolished in 1963.

 After years of fundraising, in 2012 a church room was built as an extension to the village hall.